Fargo, North Dakota: Museums

+The Fargo area is home to a range of museums and theaters that reflect the region's history and cultural interests.
+The Fargo Air Museum showcases aircraft from World War II and later periods, and it also hosts traveling exhibits.
+The Plains Art Museum, located in a historic downtown building, offers a variety of regional and national art exhibitions.
+The Roger Maris Museum, situated within the West Acres Shopping Center, is dedicated to Roger Maris, the New York Yankees player who spent part of his life in Fargo.
+The museum features memorabilia related to Maris and includes a video presentation of his career.

+The Children's Museum at Yunker Farm closed in 2021 after being open for 30 years, but the rest of the property is still open to the public and is in the process of being revitalized.

+Performing arts

+The Fargo-Moorhead Community Theatre offers a variety of productions, including comedies, dramas, youth shows, and musicals, staged at a venue in Island Park, south of downtown Fargo.
 The Fargo Theatre is a restored 1926 Art Deco movie house that features first-run movies, film festivals, and other community events.
 The Fargodome routinely hosts concerts, Broadway musicals, dance performances, sporting events, as well as fairs and other gatherings.

-The Winter Carnival in Fargo is a tradition that began in 1928.

-Plains Art Museum is the largest museum of art in the state.
-It is in downtown Fargo and features regional and national exhibits.
-It also houses a large permanent collection of art.
-There are several other museums in Fargo including The Children's Museum at Yunker Farm, The Fargo Air Museum, The Courthouse Museum, The Roger Maris Museum in West Acres Shopping Center, the North Dakota State University Wall of Fame in the Scheels All Sports store and the historic Bonanzaville village (West Fargo).
+The Fargo-Moorhead Opera presents two to three productions each year.
+Other music organizations in the area include the Fargo-Moorhead Symphony Orchestra and the Fargo-Moorhead Youth Symphony.
+Fargo also has a dance company in the Fargo-Moorhead Ballet.

 Libraries

 The Fargo Public Library was established in 1900 and for many years was housed in a Carnegie-funded building.
 In 1968, the library moved into a new facility as part of urban renewal efforts in the downtown area.
 The original 1968 building was demolished and replaced with a new library which opened in 2009.
 In addition, Fargo Public Library operates the Dr. James Carlson Library in south Fargo, and the Northport branch in north Fargo.
 In 2002 and 2006, the Southpointe and Northport Branches were opened serving the city's south and north sides.
 The Dr. James Carlson Library, which replaced the earlier Southpointe Branch, opened to the public on November 16, 2007.
 A new downtown Main Library opened April 25, 2009.
 The Fargo Public Library is headquartered in downtown Fargo.

 In 2014, over 1 million items were checked out from Fargo Public Library.
 Books and magazines made up nearly half of the total and digital media and other non-print items made up more than a third.
 The rest were inter-library loans and renewals.